My Little Pony: Best Gift Ever: Plot

 With Hearth's Warming Eve approaching, Twilight and her friends decide to hold a "Hearth's Warming Helper" so that each of them only has to find a gift for one other friend.

 For Pinkie Pie's gift, Twilight finds a recipe for a legendary magic pudding that is dangerous if prepared incorrectly.
-She becomes stressed trying to both prepare it and entertain Shining Armor, Princess Cadence and Flurry Heart, who have come to visit for the holiday.
+She becomes stressed trying to both prepare it and entertain Shining Armor, Princess Cadance and Flurry Heart, who have come to visit for the holiday.
 Unbeknownst to them, Flurry Heart adds extra ingredients that cause the pudding to boil over.

 Pinkie travels to Yakyakistan seeking advice for Twilight's gift.
 Prince Rutherford directs her north to the home of a trio of magical flying reindeer, Aurora, Bori and Alice.
 They claim to give her the "perfect gift" whose significance she will understand later.

 Rarity orders a special hat as her gift to Applejack, but it is misdelivered to a nut farm.
 She travels there to collect it, but the resident farmer couple believes it to be a gift for their budding fashion designer son, Pistachio.
 Deducing the hat was not for him, he offers to return it, but Rarity insists he keep it so as to encourage his passion.

 Spike swaps his recipient with Fluttershy so that he can give a gift to Rarity.
 He tries to craft a gift himself as a way to acknowledge her artistic creativity, but eventually falls asleep from exhaustion after several failed attempts.

 Fluttershy, now tasked to find a gift for Rainbow Dash, travels with Applejack, who has Spike, to Rainbow Falls to shop for their gifts.
 There they find Flim and Flam swindling unwitting shoppers into buying cheaply-made dolls.
 They manage to expose their plot, but only after buying several of the dolls and using up their gift money.

-Discord badgers Rainbow Dash against halfheartedly buying a meaningless gift for Fluttershy.
-Upon his suggestion, Rainbow Dash catches a cute creature called a Winterchilla, unaware that it turns into a monstrous Winterzilla after dark.
+Discord bothers Rainbow Dash against half-heartedly buying a meaningless gift for Fluttershy.
+Upon his suggestion, she catches a cute creature called a Winterchilla, unaware that it turns into a monstrous Winterzilla after dark.

-The friends meet up at Twilight's castle to find it is flooded with the unstable pudding.
-As they attempt to flee, the Winterzilla blocks their exit.
+The group meet up at Twilight's castle to find it is flooded with the unstable pudding, and as they attempt to flee, the Winterzilla blocks their exit.
 Pinkie, realizing that her present is the pudding's remaining ingredients, uses them to stabilize it.
-Fluttershy manages to calm and befriend the Winterchilla, which Discord reveals to have been his plan all along.
-The friends all apologize for the disappointing gifts they ended up giving each other.
-Using a homemade guitar, Spike sings a song as his gift to Rarity, hoping his lackluster gift did not ruin her holiday.
+Fluttershy manages to calm and befriend the Winterzilla, which Discord reveals to have been his plan all along.
+The group all apologize for the disappointing gifts they ended up giving each other.
+Using a homemade guitar, Spike sings a song as his gift to Rarity, hoping his uninspiring gift did not ruin her holiday.
 Rarity is nonetheless appreciative and the group realizes that the best gift they can give to each other is their friendship.